 bookkeeping tax

-We explain, in simple terms, periodic and perpetual inventory systems and the pros and cons of each.
+We explain, in simple terms, periodic and perpetual inventory systems, the key formulas, and the pros and cons of each approach for small manufacturers.

 The IRS and GAAP (Generally Accepted Accounting Principles) rules both state that you have the choice to either count your complete inventory on an annual basis once a year or maintain a perpetual (constantly counting) counting system.
 So, which method of tracking is generally best?